system-transparency/stfe/markup/api.md

 	- leaf: `StItem` that corresponds to the leaf's type.
 	- signature: signature that covers the retrieved item using the below signature scheme.
-	- signature_scheme: one that the log accepts, see supported signature schemes and how they are represeneted in the log's parameters.
-	- chain: an array of base-64 encoded certificates, where the first corresponds to the signing certificate and the final one a trust anchor.

-The signature and chain can be viewed as a leaf's appendix, i.e., something that is stored by the log but not part of the leaf itself.

-### get-anchors
+### get-namespaces
 ```
-GET https://<base url>/st/v1/get-anchors
+GET https://<base url>/st/v1/get-namespaces
 ```

 No input.

 Output:
-- an array of base-64 encoded trust anchors that the log accept.
+- an array of base-64 encoded namespaces that the log accept.
+TODO: format?

 ### get-proof-by-hash
 ```